Being creative with technology

 People can be asked about their favourite music and get involved in choosing and selecting song choices or a play list.
 A compilation can be made and set to ‘shuffle’ on an MP3, tablet or desktop player.

-- National Care Forum: Playlist for Life – a project about creating music playlists for people with dementia living in different care settings
+- Playlist for Life – - a charity providing information and advice on creating music playlists for people with dementia

 Creative activities in action